ShahramDadras/Satellite-Emulator/README.md

 ### 5. Assign IP Addresses and Apply Traffic Control

 * Each antenna interface receives a `/32` IP.
-* Traffic shaping is applied to all interfaces including `eth0`.
+* Traffic Control is applied to all interfaces, including `eth0`.

 ### 6. Configure IS-IS and FRR (Optional)